smorad/um_cisc_7404/03_mdp.typ

 = Coding

 ==
-In this course, we will implemented MDPs using *gymnasium* #pause
+In this course, we will implement MDPs using *gymnasium* #pause

 Originally developed by OpenAI for reinforcement learning #pause